vividfog/nordpool-predict-fi/README.md

 - and so on...

 These are discovered automatically by XGBoost from historical examples.

+Want to explore them visually?
+Run `nordpool_predict_fi.py --predict --commit --deploy` (with the new [UMAP dependency](requirements.txt#L15) installed) to export `deploy/feature_embedding.json`.
+The front-end reads that file and renders an interactive 3D Plotly view where each point is a model feature, sized by its absolute correlation with price and colour-coded by source (generation, transmission, Baltic winds, FMI weather, calendar, etc.).
+The chart appears at the bottom of both `deploy/index.html` and `deploy/index_en.html`.

 ## How long will this repository/data be updated?